Rayferrufino/Blue-Team/Cybersecurity-Commom-Questions.md

 - **Client is ready**: The client sends a "finished" message that is encrypted with a session key.
 - **Server is ready**: The server sends a "finished" message encrypted with a session key.
 - **Secure symmetric encryption achieved**: The handshake is completed, and communication continues using the session keys.

+## If someone steals the server’s private key can they decrypt all previous content sent to that server?
+no quite sure about previous traffic but certanly
+- Traffic Eavesdropping and
+- Man-In-The-Middle attacks
+Can be achieved.

+## What are some common ways that TLS is attacked, and/or what are some ways it’s been attacked in the past?

+- The Heartbleed attack works by tricking servers into leaking information stored in their memory.
+So any information handled by web servers is potentially vulnerable.
+That includes passwords, credit card numbers, medical records, and the contents of private email or social media messages.
+- BEAST attack ?
+Short for Browser Exploit Against SSL/TLS, BEAST is a browser exploit against SSL/TLS that was revealed in late September 2011.
+This attack leverages weaknesses in cipher block chaining (CBC) to exploit the Secure Sockets Layer (SSL) / Transport Layer Security (TLS) protocol.
+The CBC vulnerability can enable man-in-the-middle (MITM) attacks against SSL in order to silently decrypt and obtain authentication tokens, thereby providing hackers access to data passed between a Web server and the Web browser accessing the server.

+## Cryptographically speaking, what is the main method of building a shared secret over a public medium?
+- Diffie-Hellman.